brejoc/ssht/README.md

 ssht is a shortcut right into your tmux session on a remote computer.

 You can use ssht just like ssh itself.
-E.g. `ssht root@your_remote_computer.com` will connect you to your remote computer via `ssh`, but instead of simply dropping you to a shell, `ssht` tires to connect you to a running tmux session on the remote computer.
-If there is no tmux session ssht creates on.
+E.g. `ssht root@your_remote_computer.com` will connect you to your remote computer via `ssh`, but instead of simply dropping you to a shell, `ssht` tries to connect you to a running tmux session on the remote computer.
+If there is no tmux session ssht creates one.
 No magic, but very handy.

 ## Installation on OS X